RoliSoft/Host-Scanner/README.md

 ## Implemented features

 * TCP scanner
-  * A high-performance TCP scanner which initiates the three-way handshake by multiplexing non-blocking sockets.
+  * A high-performance TCP scanner which initiates the three-way handshake by multiplexing non-blocking sockets and grabs the service banner.

+* UDP scanner
+  * Uses a list of known port numbers and sends a specifically crafted packet in order to try and get an answer if a server is listening.

 ## Planned features